-Passing -dump-header - is important, because it gives you all the headers as well as the status code.
+Passing --dump-header - is important, because it gives you all the headers as well as the status code.
 When things go wrong, this will be useful information to help with debugging.
 For instance, if we send a request without a user:

 '''

-curl --dump-header - -H "Content-Type: application/json" -X POST --data '{"body": "This will prbbly l
+curl --dump-header - -H "Content-Type: application/json" -X POST --data '{"body": "This will prbbly be a curl

 '''